HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 It’s pretty obvious that for a circular air vent, you’ll need a custom filter shape.
 But there are also rectangular-shaped air vents that have an irregular size.
 Even though the shape is correct, you’ll be hard-pressed to find an air filter that fits securely into these vents.

-These air filters cut and stick easily with included velcro.
+These air filters cut and stick easily with included installation tape.
 They are efficient enough to filter out common household particles, but also lightweight enough to have minimal impact on airflow.

 Using cut to fit air filters for Window ACs